davidbhr/CompactionAnalyzer/README.md

 ## Tutorial

-The scripts within the turorial folder might be good start to get familiar with the analyis.
+The scripts within the turorial folder might be a good start to get familiar with the analyis.
 The script `CompactionAnalysis_cells_collagen.py` evaluates 4 example cells that are embedded in collagen and compact the surrounding tissue.
-We recorded the fiber stucture using second harmonic imaging and the cell using fluorescent staininh.
+We recorded the fiber stucture using 2nd harmonic imaging and the cell using fluorescent staining.

 Further scripts `CompactionAnalysis_empty_collagen.py` & `CompactionAnalysis_artificial_data.py` evaluate empty collagen gels that show random allignement and artifiacl data with random allignement.